 There’s one surefire way to get more people to watch your YouTube videos: Make an eye-catching thumbnail.
 The thumbnail is the first thing people see when they make their way through the wilds of YouTube in search of the next great video to watch.
 So make sure yours stand out from the crowd with bold colors, snappy text, and outstanding graphics (a.k.a., graphics, stickers, clip art).

 Take a look at our tutorial on how to make stellar thumbnails, and read below for a quick summary of our best tips and tricks.

 Get the size right

 Creating a clickable image with our YouTube thumbnail maker is a snap.
 You’ll want to start with the YouTube thumbnail blank canvas so your image will be the right size.
 That way it won’t look distorted when you upload it to YouTube.
-Just hover over Design on the homepage, choose Blank canvas, and click the YouTube Thumbnail template.
-You can also begin with an image and crop it using the 720p HDTV crop size (1280 x 720 pixels) in the Crop drop-down list.
+Click Templates at the top nav bar, choose Blank canvas, and click the YouTube Thumbnail template.
+You can also begin with an image and crop it using the 720p HDTV crop size (1280 x 720 pixels) using the Crop tool.

 Use images and graphics